shaunaleebrennan/ai-product-strategy/06-the-pitch/roadmap.md

 1. **Communication & Engagement** — AI that drafts, measures, predicts, and explains.
 So messages land — even at the frontline.
 2. **Search & Knowledge** — plain-language search across every connected system (Microsoft 365, ServiceNow, Workday, Google).
 One question.
 One answer.
 Instantly.
 3. **People Intelligence (Seer)** — always-on listening.
 Sentiment, theme detection, flight-risk prediction.
 Transformation becomes measurable — leaders see what's working, where friction is emerging, and where to act.
 **Why now:** The world has decided AI is the future of work.
 But the experience is broken.
 Companies are layering tool on tool and watching adoption collapse.
-Microsoft is consolidating Viva — Goals and Topics already retired.
-Glint customers are evaluating alternatives.
-Copilot Cowork goes generally available in 6 to 12 months.
 The category claim — *every employee deserves an AI headquarters* — is up for grabs right now.
 After June, it's not.

 **HQ also unlocks the commercial wedge our team has been asking for.** HR, Comms, and IT have always been three separate sales motions.
 HQ unites them around one mission: making AI transformation work.
 That accelerates buying committees and shortens deal cycles — without changing the product we sell.